-Psoriasis (sor-i'ah-sis) is a long-term (chronic) scaling disease of the skin which affects around 1 in 50 people, which is about 1.3 million, or around 2% of the UK population.
+Psoriasis (sor-i'ah-sis) is a long-term (chronic) scaling disease of the skin that affects about 2% of the UK population.
 It usually appears as red, raised, scaly patches known as plaques.
 Any part of the skin surface may be involved but the plaques most commonly appear on the elbows, knees and scalp.
 It can be itchy but is not usually painful.
-Nail changes, including pitting and ridging, are present in nearly half of all those who have psoriasis.
-See our Nail Psoriasis leaflet.
+It is not contagious; you cannot catch it from another person.